arjunr24-su/Blog-Engine/README.md

-Here's a comprehensive `README.md` file based on the project progress, successes, and challenges you encountered.
-This document will help showcase everything developed so far, along with details on troubleshooting, tool configurations, and significant adjustments made.

----

 # Blog Engine Project

 This project is a Rust-based blog engine that aggregates content from multiple sources and presents it in a cohesive, markdown-friendly format.
 Designed with a functional backend and a simple UI, this blog engine serves as an educational and practical example of working with Rust frameworks, web scraping, data parsing, and templating.